serhatSamioglu/KotlinFundamentals/README.md

 }

 data class Human(var name: String, var age: Int)
-/*

 5. Also

-It is used when we have to perform additional operations on already initialized object members.*/ val names = mutableListOf("Serhat")
+It is used when we have to perform additional operations on already initialized object members. val names = mutableListOf("Serhat")

     names.also { println("names list elements before adding new name: $it") }